MicrosoftDocs/Devices-docs/surface/considerations-for-surface-and-system-center-configuration-manager.md

 To learn more, see [Microsoft Endpoint Configuration Manager documentation](/mem/configmgr/).

-Although the deployment and management of Surface devices is fundamentally similar to other PCs, some scenarios may require additional IT tasks, as described in this article.
+Although the deployment and management of Surface devices is fundamentally similar to other PCs, some scenarios may require extra IT tasks, as described below.

 > [!TIP]
 > Use the [Current Branch of Microsoft Endpoint Configuration Manager](/mem/configmgr/core/servers/manage/updates) to manage Surface devices.